JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/superpowers/mutation_support.md

 Technically, not all `mutable struct`s need to use `MutableTangent` to represent their tangents.
 Just like not all `struct`s need to use `Tangent`s.
 Common examples away from this are natural tangent types like for arrays.
-However, if one is setting up to use a custom tangent type for this it is surficiently off the beated path that we can not provide much guidance.
+However, if one is setting up to use a custom tangent type for this it is sufficiently off the beaten path that we can not provide much guidance.

 ## `zero_tangent`

 The [`zero_tangent`](@ref) function functions to give you a zero (i.e. additive identity) for any primal value.
 The [`ZeroTangent`](@ref) type also does this.
-The difference is that [`zero_tangent`](@ref) is (where possible) a full structural tangent mirroring the structure of the primal.
+The difference is that [`zero_tangent`](@ref) is in general full structural tangent mirroring the structure of the primal.
+To be technical the promise of [`zero_tangent`](@ref) is that it will be a value that supports mutation.
-For mutation support this is important, since it means that there is mutable memory available in the tangent to be mutated when the primal changes.
+However, in practice[^1] this is achieved through in a structural tangent For mutation support this is important, since it means that there is mutable memory available in the tangent to be mutated when the primal changes.
 To support this you thus need to make sure your zeros are created in various places with [`zero_tangent`](@ref) rather than []`ZeroTangent`](@ref).

-It is also useful for reasons of type stability, since it is always a structural tangent.
+It is also useful for reasons of type stability, since it forces a consistent type (generally a structural tangent) for any given primal type.
-For this reason AD system implementors might chose to use this to create the tangent for all literal values they encounter, mutable or not.
+For this reason AD system implementors might chose to use this to create the tangent for all literal values they encounter, mutable or not, and to process the output of `frule`s to convert [`ZeroTangent`](@ref) into corresponding [`zero_tangent`](@ref)s.

 ## Writing a frule for a mutating function
 It is relatively straight forward to write a frule for a mutating function.